Sequential testing

 Why does absolute lift exit the confidence interval?

-Occasionally you may see the absolute lift exit the confidence interval, which can cause confidence bounds to flip.
-This happens when the parameter you’re estimating (i.e. absolute lift) changes over time and the allocation for your treatment and control has changed.
-The underlying assumption in the statistical model Experiment uses is that the absolute lift and variant allocation do not change over time.
+Occasionally you may find the absolute lift exit the confidence interval, which can cause confidence bounds to flip.
+This happens when the parameter you’re estimating (in other words, absolute lift) changes over time and the allocation for your treatment and control has changed.
+The underlying assumption in the statistical model Experiment uses is that the absolute lift and variant allocation don't change over time.

 The good thing about Experiment’s approach is that it’s robust to handle symmetric time variation, which occurs when both the treatment and control maintain their absolute difference over time, and their means vary in sync.